includewei/test/component/example/mcast/readme.txt

 Setup Guide
 ~~~~~~~~~~~
 	1.In lwipopts.h, please set #define LWIP_UDP  and #define LWIP_IGMP    1
-    2.In platform_opts.h  #define CONFIG_EXAMPLE_MCAST    1
-	For AmebaD2 :Amebad2 Changes how example is compiled, and Removed macro controls (CONFIG_EXAMPLE_XXX)in platform_opts.h
-		GCC:  use CMD "make xip EXAMPLE=mcast" to compile mcast example.
+	2.GCC:  use CMD "make all EXAMPLE=mcast" to compile mcast example.

 Parameter Setting and Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~